toverainc/willow-autocorrect/README.md

 ### Accuracy
 Our schema also has the concept of "accuracy".
-For learned commands users "thumbs up/thumbs down/re-arrange" matches and we can use this to influence the match weighting as well.
+For learned commands users thumbs up/thumbs down/re-arrange matches and we can use this to influence the match weighting as well.

 ### Getting Aggressive
 We currently only grab the first result from Typesense and retry HA once with it.
 We might want to tweak this.

 ### More Match Configuration
-See that typesense output above?
+See that Typesense output above?
 We can use those large scores, etc to do additional ranking.
+Again - Typesense is on another level.
+I feel like I'm selling it at this point.

 ### LLM Integration
 We have internal testing with various LLMs.
 Typesense and Langchain [can be integrated](https://python.langchain.com/docs/integrations/vectorstores/typesense?ref=typesense) so this will get really interesting.

 ### Vector search accelerated with WIS
-This is actually all pretty simple in the grand scheme of things.
+Up to this point this all has been pretty simple in the grand scheme of things.
-We can include WIS accelerated text embedding models and vector search in typesense to expand this functionality.
+We can leverage WIS accelerated text embedding models and vector search in Typesense and WAC.

 ### Multiple languages
 Not a problem, just need to get around to it.